Bill Cosby charged with felony sexual assault in Pennsylvania

 Cosby has not entered a plea in Wednesday’s case.
 But he and his lawyers, while acknowledging marital infidelity on his part, have consistently denied any allegations of sexual misconduct.

-His legal team issued a statement late on Wednesday calling the sexual assault charge “unjustified,” suggesting it was politically motivated and declaring Cosby “will be exonerated by a court of law.”
+His legal team issued a statement late on Wednesday calling the charge “unjustified,” adding, “we expect that Mr. Cosby will be exonerated by a court of law.”

-The prosecution came as no surprise, his attorneys said, given that it followed a “hotly contested” election for district attorney in which “this case was made the focal point.”
+The statement also said the prosecution came as no surprise given that it followed a “hotly contested” election for district attorney in which “this case was made the focal point.”

 Cosby, who personified the model American family man in his long-running hit television show, was charged with aggravated indecent assault, a second-degree felony carrying a maximum penalty of 5 to 10 years in prison and a $25,000 fine.